Taiwan's president warns 'democracy is under threat' in joint remarks with McCarthy | KRDO

 “We’re stronger when we are together,” Tsai said.
 “In our efforts to protect our way of life, Taiwan is grateful to have the United States by our side.”

-The meeting prompted an angry statement from Beijing.
-“China firmly opposes and strongly condemns it,” said a spokesperson for China’s Foreign Ministry.
+The meeting prompted an angry statement from Beijing, with a spokesperson for China’s Foreign Ministry saying that “China firmly opposes and strongly condemns it.”

 On Wednesday morning local time, Beijing sent a “large scale patrol and rescue vessel” to the central and northern Taiwan Strait for a three-day “joint patrol and inspection” operation, China’s Fujian Maritime Safety Administration said in a statement.
 On Wednesday evening, Taiwan’s Defense Ministry said it had tracked a Chinese aircraft carrier group, led by the carrier Shandong, passing through waters southeast of Taiwan for training in the Western Pacific.